xinhe97/academic-kickstart/content/authors/admin/_index.md

 - In December 2024, the manuscript *"Predicting Individual Corporate Bond Returns"* was accepted to *The Journal of Banking and Finance*.
 - In October 2024, the manuscript *"Growing the Efficient Frontier on Panel Trees"* was accepted to *The Journal of Financial Economics*.
 - In July 2024, the paper *"Growing the Efficient Frontier on Panel Trees"* won the IQAM Research Award 2024, 3rd Research Prize Award.
-- In July 2024, the manuscript *"The Bright Side of Cross Ownership: Evidence From the Corporate Resilience to COVID-19 Crisis in China"* was accepted to *International Review of Finance*.